Bad Debt and Bad Debt Expense: Overview & Calculation Method

 7. Credit Monitoring: Leverage automation to continuously monitor customer credit profiles to stay informed about any changes in their financial situation that may affect their ability to pay.

-8. Real-time Customer Credit Health Visibility: To avoid bad debts, businesses can automate credit checks and regularly update clients’ credit limits for real-time visibility into their credit health.
+8. Real-Time Customer Credit Health Visibility: To avoid bad debts, businesses can automate credit checks and regularly update clients’ credit limits for real-time visibility into their credit health.
 This prevents unrealistic credit limits and reduces the chance of bad debt.

 9. Automate Invoicing: Implementing e-invoicing can significantly reduce processing time, helping businesses get paid faster and reducing the risk of bad debts caused by manual invoicing inefficiencies.